 Section 6.
 Power of Commissioner

-The commissioner shall have power to examine and investigate the affairs of every person or insurer or health insurance lead generator in this state in order to determine whether such person or insurer or health insurance lead generator has been or is engaged in any unfair trade practice prohibited by this Act.
+The commissioner shall have power to examine and investigate the affairs of every person or insurer or health insurance lead generator in this state in order to determine whether such person insurer or health insurance lead generator has been or is engaged in any unfair trade practice prohibited by this Act.
 However, in the case of depository institutions, the commissioner shall have the power to examine and investigate the insurance activities of depository institutions, in order to determine whether the depository institution has been or is engaged in any unfair trade practice prohibited by this Act.
 The commissioner shall notify the appropriate federal banking agency of the commissioner’s intent to examine or investigate a depository institution and advise the appropriate federal banking agency of the suspected violations of state law prior to commencing the examination or investigation.

 Section 7.
 Hearings, Witnesses, Appearances, Production of Books, and Service of Process

-Whenever the commissioner shall have reason to believe that any insurer, health insurance lead generatorperson, depository institution or affiliate of a depository institution has been engaged or is engaging in this state in any unfair trade practice whether or not defined in this Act, and that a proceeding by the commissioner in respect thereto would be in the interest of the public, the commissioner shall issue and serve upon such insurer, health insurance lead generatorperson, depository institution or affiliate of a depository institution, a statement of the charges in that respect and a notice of a hearing thereon to be held at a time and place fixed in the notice, which shall not be less than [insert number] days after the date of the service thereof.
+Whenever the commissioner shall have reason to believe that any insurer, health insurance lead generator, person, depository institution or affiliate of a depository institution has been engaged or is engaging in this state in any unfair trade practice whether or not defined in this Act, and that a proceeding by the commissioner in respect thereto would be in the interest of the public, the commissioner shall issue and serve upon such insurer, health insurance lead generator, person, depository institution or affiliate of a depository institution, a statement of the charges in that respect and a notice of a hearing thereon to be held at a time and place fixed in the notice, which shall not be less than [insert number] days after the date of the service thereof.
 With respect to a depository institution, the commissioner’s authority to call a hearing is limited to the depository institution’s insurance underwriting, sales, solicitation and cross marketing activities.
 The commissioner shall provide a copy of the notice of hearing to the appropriate federal banking agency when a depository institution is involved.

-At the time and place fixed for the hearing, the insurer, health insurance lead generator, person, depository institution or affiliate of a depository institution shall have an opportunity to be heard and to show cause why an order should not be made by the commissioner requiring the insurer, health insurance lead generatorperson, depository institution or affiliate of a depository institution to cease and desist from the acts, methods or practices so complained of.
+At the time and place fixed for the hearing, the insurer, health insurance lead generator, person, depository institution or affiliate of a depository institution shall have an opportunity to be heard and to show cause why an order should not be made by the commissioner requiring the insurer, health insurance lead generator, person, depository institution or affiliate of a depository institution to cease and desist from the acts, methods or practices so complained of.
 Upon good cause shown, the commissioner shall permit any person to intervene, appear and be heard at the hearing by counsel or in person.

 Nothing contained in this Act shall require the observance at the hearing of formal rules of pleading or evidence.